Britain and France Team Up to Tackle Migrant Crossings

 LondonThu Jul 10 2025

-Britain and France have joined forces to address the escalating issue of migrants crossing the English Channel in small boats.
+Britain and France have joined forces to address the growing issue of migrants crossing the English Channel in small boats.
 This new agreement, announced by Prime Minister Keir Starmer and French President Emmanuel Macron, aims to send some migrants back to France while accepting others with legitimate asylum claims.

 The plan, known as the "one in, one out" deal, is expected to start soon.
 It's a response to the increasing number of people making the dangerous journey across the Channel.
-So far this year, over 21,000 migrants have arrived in the UK this way, a significant increase from last year.
+So far this year, over 21, 000 migrants have arrived in the UK this way, a significant increase from last year.

 Both leaders emphasized the importance of cooperation.
-Starmer called it a "major breakthrough," while Macron highlighted the deterrence effect.
+Starmer called it a "major breakthrough, " while Macron highlighted the deterrence effect.
 The agreement is part of broader efforts to enhance cooperation between the two countries and with others along the migrant routes from Africa and the Middle East.

 The issue of migrant crossings has been a longstanding challenge.
 In the past, people often tried to stow away on trains and trucks.
 However, increased security measures led to a shift towards sea routes.
 This new agreement is an attempt to tackle the issue head-on.